msecondi/TypeScript-Practice/README.md

 **getStudentSummary(studentScore: StudentScore):** This function takes a single student object and returns a tuple—an ordered array with a fixed number of elements.
 The tuple contains the student's name and their calculated average score.

+**groupByCohort(students: StudentScore[]): Record<string, string[]>** Groups students by their cohort and returns an object where the keys are cohort names and the values are arrays of student names.

+**rankStudents(studentScores: StudentScore[]): {name: string, average: number}[]** Produces a ranking of students based on their average scores, highest to lowest.
+Returns a simplified structure with just name and average.
+If there’s a tie, sorting alphabetically by name can be added (currently not implemented).

 ## How to Run
 To run this file, you'll need to have Node.js and TypeScript installed on your system.